amesgen/hellsmack/README.md

 ## Installation

-If you are using Nix on Linux x86_64, you can use `pkgs.repos.amesgen.hellsmack` via [NUR](https://github.com/nix-community/NUR).
+If you are using Nix on Linux x86_64, you can use `pkgs.nur.repos.amesgen.hellsmack` via [NUR](https://github.com/nix-community/NUR).

 Alternatively, pre-built binaries can be found on the [release page](https://github.com/amesgen/hellsmack/releases).
 In particular: